moshix/s370asm/README.md

 </pre>

-Assembler with the provided asm script.
-Then run with the provided runasm script, after adapting both for your directory structure.
+Assemble the example program with the provided <b>asm</b> script.
+Then run with the provided <b>runasm</b> script, after adapting both for your directory structure.

-Runs correctly on Windoz, Linuchs, FreeBSD and Macoz
+Runs correctly on Windoz, Linuchs, FreeBSD and Macoz.

 <p><p>
 Moshix